Red Square (restaurant): Atlantic City location

 Red Square opened in Atlantic City at the Tropicana in 2007.
 The Atlantic City location closed in 2012.

 Design

 The Red Square restaurants were two of the only depictions of Soviet culture in the United States.
 Both locations included statues of Lenin out front of the entrance, both covered with fake pigeon feces.
 After numerous complaints at the Las Vegas location of the statue's depiction of Lenin, resort management cut the head off the statue and displayed it inside the bar.
-As the Las Vegas location, the statue head of Lenin is displayed in the middle of the bar's vodka vault, cut off from the statue out front of the restaurant.
+At the Las Vegas location, the statue head of Lenin is displayed in the middle of the bar's vodka vault, cut off from the statue out front of the restaurant.

 The bars were dark with stark architecture and wooden walkways connecting fine dining rooms.
 The main dining room design was inspired by Czarist palaces.
 The bar chandeliers were copies of those at the Embassy of Poland in Moscow.
 The interior was painted red and gold and propaganda-style art decorated the walls.